arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 Here's the last approximation for this first article: Monads are not an intuitive concept.
 Monadic Functions are.
 Monads are just how functional languages have conventionally chosen to represent the output of Monadic Functions.

 Grab your keyboard.
 It's time to give birth to your first monad.
+Jump to [Chapter 2](monads-for-the-rest-of-us-2).

 # References